svglan/arch-dots/README.md

 chmod +x copy.sh
 ./copy.sh
 ```

-## ⚠️⚠️⚠️ ATTENTION - BACKUPS CREATED by SCRIPT
-> [!CAUTION]
-> copy.sh, release.sh and even upgrade.sh creates a backup!
-> Kindly investigate manually contents on your ~/.config
-> Delete manually all the backups which you dont need

 #### 🛎️ a small note on wallpapers
 - by default, only few wallpapers will be copied (1 each dark and light plus 3 more).
 You will be offered to download more wallpapers.
 You can preview/check the additional wallpapers from [`THIS`](https://github.com/JaKooLit/Wallpaper-Bank/tree/main/wallpapers) Link